How artificial intelligence is disrupting language learning

 While humans will always be critical for teaching and understanding, the use of technology in the field of linguistics is growing and could make communication across language barriers increasingly more efficient and effective.

-The popular app Duolingo is a pioneer in machine learning Artificial intelligence and the future of language acquisition as a whole.
+The popular app Duolingo is a pioneer in Artificial intelligence and machine learning and the future of language acquisition as a whole.

-“AI plays a big role in our ability to scale high-quality education to everyone who needs it,” said von Ahn, Duolingo’s chief executive.
-“We started this company with a mission to make education free and accessible to everyone in the world.
+“AI plays a big role in our ability to scale high-quality education to everyone who needs it,” “We started this company with a mission to make education free and accessible to everyone in the world.
 At the time, there was no good way to learn a language for free.”

 How artificial intelligence work to teach people a new language?
 In Duolingo’s case, their artificial intelligence program began in 2016.
 The company released “Duolingo Bots,” a service that allows robots to talk to you intelligently in the language you are learning.
 The company hopes that by 2020 their bots will be as advanced as having a high quality personal bespoke tutor.
 Users actually teach the bots what it is that they want and/or need to learn.
 The bots can understand and respond to thousands of prompts, and they are constantly learning and improving.

 In order to take advantage of the intelligence of AI, users just have to communicate directly with bots that are programmed to respond in the language they are being addressed in.
 The bot will respond in kind in said language.
 This means that if I am studying Spanish and don’t have the opportunity to meet regularly with a native speaker, I can at least speak to the bot and receive intelligible responses, that allow me to practice.
 In addition, the bot will learn from the queries I submit.